Ankushryuga/Skills-Prepration/12-factor-app/12-factor-app.md

 7. **Port Binding**: Export services via port binding.
 8. **Parallelism**: Scale your application with processes.
 9. **Disposability**: Maximize reliability with fast startup and graceful shutdown.
-10. **Application Development / Operation Parity**: Keep development, staging, and production enviroment as similar as possible.
+10. **Application Development / Operation Parity**: Keep development, staging (a nearly exact replica of the production environment, used for testing before deploying changes to the live system.
+This allows developers to validate code, integration issues, and overall system behavior in a non-production environment before releasing updates to the live site.), and production enviroment as similar as possible.
     ![image](https://github.com/user-attachments/assets/e7c71026-6914-4b9f-8415-9147906bd58d)

 11. **Logging**: Think of the log as stream of events.